 - Raw ALA-rich omega 3 fatty acids from hempseed (also with GLA), chia seeds, clary sage, evening primrose and other plant-based sources are anti-inflammatory, brain friendly and energy-rich;

 - DHA and EPA fatty acids from algae oil, krill oil and clean fish oil are neuro-protective and contain extraordinary amounts of energy value;

 - Mono-unsaturated fatty acid sources, such as avocados, olive oil, nuts and pumpkin seeds are excellent for beauty (oleic acid) and long-term energy production;

-- Saturated fatty acids such as coconut products and organic ghee are brain protective, skin protective and are burned up easily and quickly as fuel.
+- Saturated fatty acids such as coconut products and organic ghee are brain protective and skin protective, and provide “clean-burning” energy.